obsoletenerd/obsoletenerd.com/content/pages/links.md

 <a id="open-source-tools"></a>
 ## Open Source Tools

 Not all made by individuals, but I feel like Open Source software is such an under-rated and under-known aspect of modern computing that it always needs more attention.
 Too many people still think "I need to edit photos?
-I'll get Photoshop", or want to learn games and go learn Unity without realising there's Godot, etc.
+I'll get Photoshop", or want to learn games and go learn Unity without realising there's Godot, etc. These are a few of the open source tools that I use nearly every day and that manage to compete with massive companies while staying free and community-made.

 [Godot](https://godotengine.org) - Pronounced "godot" (like "gif" is pronounced "gif").
 Open-source and completely free to use, Godot is an impressively powerful game development engine that often gets buried under the shadows of the large commercial ones, and yet is fully capable of building release-level games, while being way easier to learn too.